JonayahJ/ff_landing/README.md

 ## What to Know About the Postgresql 13 Database Tables
 ### Contacts App
+In this app, responses from the questionnaire are saved in the database under the table *contacts_survey*.
 * **tech_exp** asks whether or not the contact has technical experience (options: yes, no, other)
 * **tech_exp_text** is the input field for if the contact responded *other*
 * **tech_founder** asks if the contact is a technical founder (options: yes, no, other)